 The counsellor and guide

-On escaping the swamp of sadness Atreyu meets Morla the wise and ancient.
-The meeting offering little hope to Atreyu as he discovers a creature who doesn’t listen, or care.
-Providing a reflection of a world where children are often dismissed by adults, even when suffering internal anguish or pain.
-While also reflecting the internal feelings of isolation Bastian has in a world wear nobody will listen.
+On escaping the swamp of sadness, Atreyu meets Morla the wise and ancient.
+The meeting offering little hope to Atreyu as he discovers a creature who doesn’t listen or care; a reflection of a world where children are often dismissed by adults, even when suffering from internal anguish or pain.
+While also reflecting the internal feelings of isolation, Bastian has in a world where nobody will listen.

 Defeating the G’mork

 Throughout the film, Atreyu is pursued by the G’mork, a large black wolf intent on ensuring ‘The Nothing’ does its work in destroying Fantasia.
 And once again we find the film using symbolism to portray much deeper messages within its narrative.